ElDokmak/LLMs/README.md

 ---
 ## Prompt Engineering
+Prompt engineering improve the capacity of LLMs in wide range of common and complex tasks such as question answering and arithmetic reasoning.

 ### **In-context learning (ICL)**
-> In-context learning (ICL) is a specific method of prompt engineering where demonstrations of the task are provided to the model as part of the prompt (in natural language).
+In-context learning (ICL) is a specific method of prompt engineering where demonstrations of the task are provided to the model as part of the prompt (in natural language).

-> LLMs demonstrate an in-context learning (ICL) ability, that is, learning from a few examples in the context.
-Many studies have shown that LLMs can perform a series of complex tasks through ICL, such as solving mathematical reasoning problems.
+* LLMs demonstrate an in-context learning (ICL) ability, that is, learning from a few examples in the context.
+* Many studies have shown that LLMs can perform a series of complex tasks through ICL, such as solving mathematical reasoning problems.

-* **zero shot inference**
+### **zero shot inference**
 ```
 Classify this review:
 I love chelsea